 The din-Dietmar Nocker Sicherheitstechnik GmbH and Co.
 KG has more than 30-year experience in emergency and security lighting.
 When they moved into a new and innovative building in Aspern in Vienna, it was clear to the managing director, Christoph Nocker, that security was paramount for the company and its employees.
 Needless to say, the building is equipped with emergency signage and lighting.
 The escape signs can be controlled as required, and the staff can be quickly redirected if the escape routes are blocked.

-In the second scenario, the lighting was adapted to the situation and the employees knew from the time the alarm has started that they should take a certain way.
+- Second scenario: the lighting was adapted to the situation and the employees knew from the time the alarm has started that they should take a certain way.
 The signs indicated exactly which way was free and should be chosen by the employees.

 Course of evacuation